sandeep457/subly-task/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-Run npm install to install necessary packages
+Run `npm install` command in terminal to install node modules

 In the project directory, you can run: